Rajarshi1001/CS661_Project/README.md

 4. Region based summary
 5. Correlation plots

-## Instructions to use
+## About the Dashboard

-> The dataset is provided under the `./data` directory
+> The global dataset is provided under the `./data` directory

-> The main dash application is present in app.py file
+> The main dash application is present in `app.py` file

 > All the notebooks are present in the `./notebooks` directory

+> The dashboard is deployed using Render and the deployed link is provided above in the README file.

 ## Libraries used

 1. plotly express
 2. dash
 3. dash-bootstrap